Victim of Harford flooding identified; search continues for woman swept away

 The body of a 67-year-old Abingdon man was recovered Saturday in Harford County as officials worked to clean up more than $2 million in estimated damage from raging waters that displaced families, washed away bridges and peeled asphalt from roadways.

-Search efforts continued late Saturday for a woman who fell into rushing waters after stopping to help the stranded man.
+Search efforts are expected to continue Sunday for a woman who fell into rushing waters after stopping to help the stranded man.

 Maryland State Police said Daniel Samis was killed when the sedan he was driving was swept away Friday evening near Calvary Road and James Run in Churchville.

 Police have not disclosed the identity of the woman, pending notification of her family.
-Rescue teams resumed their search at 7 a.m.
-Saturday after calling off the effort around 11 p.m.
-Friday.
-Samis’ body was found about 8:30 a.m.
+Rescue teams suspended search efforts around 8 p.m.
+Saturday.

 County Executive Barry Glassman declared a state of emergency Saturday and said he would seek financial aid from the federal government to help pay for the recovery.